-Students may complete an optional elective by choosing any one course for which they meet the prerequisite(s).
-See Course Offerings and Course Descriptions.
+Students may choose any course for which they meet the prerequisite(s).
+See Course Descriptions.

 Credits and degrees earned from this institution do not automatically qualify the holder to participate in professional licensing exams to practice certain professions.
 Persons interested in practicing a regulated profession must contact the appropriate state regulatory agency for their field of interest.